Tronixtek/auth_service/README.md

 ## Notes
 - All backend endpoints are tested using Postman or similar tools.
-- No frontend is included;
+- No frontend is included.